Special Accommodations Available

 Sensory Friendly Accommodations

 Download, print, and read our Social Stories (PDF) about key exhibits in the ALPLM.
 This will help you prepare for your visit and give you an overview of the rules of the museum.
+We also offer Social Stories for difficult topics that are addressed throughout the museum's exhibits.

 Learn more about Social Story